soymadip/My-Practice-Environment/PYTHON/Notes/• Day 41-60/48 - local vs global variables.md

+>[!recap]
-Before we dive into the differences between local and global variables, let's first recall what a variable is in Python.
+> Before we dive into the differences between local and global variables, let's first recall what a variable is in Python.

-A variable is a named location in memory that stores a value.
+- A variable is a named location in memory that stores a value.
 In Python, we can assign values to variables using the assignment operator =.
 For example:
 ```python
 x = 5
 y = "Hello, World!"